If you’ve never tried cryotherapy before, it’s natural to want to know exactly what happens before, during and after the session.

 Whole Body vs Localised Cryotherapy: Does the Experience Differ?

-Whichever option you choose, the approach doesn’t change: calm delivery, constant supervision, and no expectation to push beyond comfort.
+Whichever option you choose, the approach stays the same: calm delivery, constant supervision and no expectation to push beyond comfort.

 After Your Cryotherapy Session